containers/qm/README.md

 sealert -a /var/log/audit/audit.log
 ```

-## Bluechi
+## BlueChi

 - [BlueChi](https://github.com/containers/qm/pull/57)

-The package configures the bluechi agent within the QM.
+The package configures the bluechi-agent within the QM.

-BlueChi is a systemd service controller intended for multi-node environments with
+BlueChi is a systemd service controller intended for use in highly regulated
-a predefined number of nodes and with a focus on highly regulated ecosystems such
+ecosystems that feature multi-node environments with a predefined number of nodes.
-as those requiring functional safety.
-Potential use cases can be found in domains
+Potential use cases can be found in industries that require functional safety,
-such as transportation, where services need to be controlled across different
+such as the transportation industry in which services must be controlled across different
-edge devices and where traditional orchestration tools are not compliant with
+edge devices and where traditional orchestration tools do not comply with
 regulatory requirements.

-Systems with QM installed will have two systemd's running on them.
-The QM bluechi-agent
+Systems with QM installed have two systemd processes running on them.
+The QM
-is based on the hosts /etc/bluechi/agent.conf file.
-By default any changes to the
+bluechi-agent is based on the hosts `/etc/bluechi/agent.conf` file.
+By default, any
-systems agent.conf file are reflected into the QM /etc/bluechi/agent.conf.
-You can
+changes to the system's `agent.conf` file are reflected in the QM `/etc/bluechi/agent.conf` file.
-further customize the QM bluechi agent by adding content to the
+You can further customize the QM bluechi-agent by adding content to the
-/usr/lib/qm/rootfs/etc/bluechi/agent.conf.d/ directory.
+`/usr/lib/qm/rootfs/etc/bluechi/agent.conf.d/` directory.

 ```console
 # dnf install -y python3-dnf-plugins-core